Adaptive Variation-Resilient Random Number Generator for Embedded Encryption: Adaptive TRNG with a True-Random Entropy Source

 In order to investigate the resilience of the adaptive TRNG to variations, simulations of both the conventional and the adaptive TRNG are repeated for a range of process-induced and supply-voltage variations.
 In addition to supply-voltage variations, the process-induced variations investigated are those that are reflected through variation in two key device parameters: (1) $G_{0}$ and (2) $TMR$.
 For each case, the simulation was started from a nominal value of the parameter under investigation, then the resulting generated bit stream was tested for randomness using the NIST test suite.
 For each simulation run a total of 2,398,733 random bits were generated within a period of 0.99 seconds.
 The adaptive TRNG would be regarded as passing only if the generated bit stream passed all 16 tests.
 In that case, the obtained p-values were recorded, and then the parameter under test would be incremented with positive increments until it fails by failing at least one test.
 At that point, the last value where the adaptive TRNG passed all tests would be regarded as the upper limit of the resilience range in that direction.
 The same procedure would then be repeated in the opposite direction, but with decrements instead of increments, to find the lower limit of the resilience range.

 The results of this variation analysis for both the conventional and the proposed adaptive TRNGs are depicted in Fig. \ref{Fig 4} (a) through the visually illustrated variation-resilient ranges, where all tests are passed.
 The detailed results are also shown in Table \ref{table-1}.
 For $V_{DD}$ variation analysis, the starting nominal value was 5 V and then the voltage was incremented in 0.5 V increments until the adaptive TRNG failed at 7.0 V, making 6.5 V as the upper limit of the $V_{DD}$ resilience range.
 The procedure was repeated again with 0.5 V decrements, leading to a 3.0 V lower limit of the $V_{DD}$ resilience range.
 The same procedure was also conducted for both $G_0$ and $TMR$, and the results are summarized in the visual illustration of Fig. \ref{Fig 4} (a).
-Moreover, the detailed results are also summarized in Table I, with the average P-value for each test, across all scenarios where all the tests were passed, is recorded.
+Moreover, the detailed results are also summarized in Table \ref{table-1}, with the average P-value for each test, across all scenarios where all the tests were passed, is recorded.

 The results of Fig. \ref{Fig 4} and Table \ref{table-1} demonstrate the enhanced resilience of the adaptive TRNG to variations in $V_{DD}$, $G_{0}$ and $TMR$ compared to a conventional TRNG, reaching up to an enhancement in the variation-resilience range of 40 \%, 75 \% and 17 \%, respectively, as illustrated in Fig. \ref{Fig 4} (c).
 Fig. \ref{Fig 4} (b), illustrates the percentage of 1s and 0s for six different cases of varying $V_{DD}$, $G_{0}$, and $TMR$, respectively.
 As is evident in all test cases, the percentage of 1s and 0s is close to an ideal 50 \% each, thus confirming that the bit patterns are unbiased.
-Fig. \ref{Fig 5} shows a visual illustrative scatter plot of the obtained average P-values from the NIST test suite in the presence of variations, demonstrating that they all fall well within the acceptable range, further highlighting the resilient nature of the adaptive TRNG.